It’s well known that those who often exercise and like lifting heavy in the gym need to stock up on their protein.

 In a nutshell, there’s a couple of things worth knowing.

-The first is that foods are made up from three macronutrients.
+The first is that foods are made up of three macronutrients.
 Carbohydrates, protein, and fat.
-We need all of them to function, regardless of what the fat free and low carb diet fads try to tell you.
-Foods are often classed as their main macronutrient.
+We need all of them to function, regardless of what the fat-free and low carb diet fads try to tell you.
+Foods are often classed as their primary macronutrient.
 But they contain varying levels of the other two as well.
 Each food will contribute to your overall intake.
-You just want to maximise on the foods that give you it in the highest proportions.
+You just want to maximise on the foods that give it to you in the highest proportions.

 The second is that proteins can either be complete proteins or incomplete proteins.
 Complete proteins include eggs, meat, fish, dairy produce, poultry, soy, and quinoa.
 Lots of plant proteins like vegetables, seeds, nuts, beans, and grains are incomplete proteins.
 This doesn’t mean they should be disregarded.
-It just means you’d need to eat different combinations of foods in order to get all the essential nutrients.
-Something to bear in mind if you are a vegetarian or a vegan.
+It just means you’d need to eat different combinations of foods to get all the essential nutrients — something to bear in mind if you are a vegetarian or a vegan.

 The third is that there are lots of different ways to measure the quality of protein.
 Each protein-rich food, processed or natural, is defined by a source.
 This source can be rated based on its quality.
 It’s not just about the number of grams in a serving.
 That’s why there’s no universal consensus on ‘the best source of protein’ or ‘the best protein food’.
 For example, the rate at which your body can actually absorb different types of protein is essential.
 Protein digestion is a hot topic in the fitness and nutrition space.
 Knowing which protein sources our body can digest, absorb, and synthesise the best is at the forefront of understanding maximal and efficient nutrition plans for athletes.

 But this isn’t a science lesson.
 You just want to know where you should get your protein from in your food.
 And how you can increase it in your diet.

 Natural, high protein sources to opt for are eggs, milk, chicken, fish, beef, soy, rice, and quinoa.
-Yogurt, beans, and legumes are also good options too.
+Yogurt, beans, and legumes are good options too.